Hybrid technologies allow you to develop cross-platform applications faster. They also enable web developers to create native mobile apps.

 Pull Request Contributions — If the requirement is generic and would benefit other users, then we recommend contributing with a pull request.

 Forking — If the requirement is unique — for example, you need to add a custom stamp button that uploads the document to your backend — then we recommend forking the repository and making the change in your fork.
-For more details, please take a look at how we did it for our React Native wrapper in customize-the-toolbar-in-native-code.
+For more details, please take a look at how we did it for our React Native library in customize-the-toolbar-in-native-code.

-We noticed that React Native is the wrapper that has gained a lot of traction lately, and we recently extended its API and wrote blog posts like How to Extend React Native APIs and Advanced Techniques for React Native UI Components.
+We noticed that React Native is the technology that has gained a lot of traction lately, and we recently extended its API and wrote blog posts like How to Extend React Native APIs and Advanced Techniques for React Native UI Components.

 We hope this article will help you when deciding which hybrid solution to adopt in your next project.
-We recommend that you explore our open source repositories and our documentation.
+We recommend that you explore our repositories and our documentation.
 We always welcome pull request contributions from the community.